 - Bonaire: this “special municipality” of the Netherlands has low violent crime rates and a low murder rate, with years passing before a homicide is recorded.

-Zika free is a tricky term because no Caribbean islands have been untouched by Zika.
-But, although they may have had current or past transmission, there are many Caribbean islands with no Zika outbreak right now, according to the CDC.
+Zika-free is a tricky term because no Caribbean islands have been untouched by Zika.
+Although they may have had current or past transmission, there are many Caribbean islands with no Zika outbreak right now, according to the CDC.

 They include but are not limited to, Antigua and Barbuda, Aruba, Barbados, British Virgin Islands, Cayman Islands, Curacao, Dominica, Martinique, Montserrat, Saba, Saint Kitts, and Nevis, Sint Eustatius, and the United States Virgin Islands.